pesalerno/Chimanta-genomics/README.md

 In both cases, filtering parameters were based on the combination that increased the amount of individuals and SNPs retained in all populations.

-In *Tepuihyla*, the [resulting SNP matrix](https://github.com/pesalerno/Chimanta-genomics/blob/master/Tep-04-02-c.stru) used in downstream analyses had a total missingness of 0.885012 and retained 4776 SNPs and 71 individuals.
+In *Tepuihyla*, the [resulting SNP matrix](https://github.com/pesalerno/Chimanta-genomics/blob/master/Tepuihyla.stru) used in downstream analyses had a total missingness of 0.885012 and retained 4776 SNPs and 71 individuals.

-In *Stefania*, the [resulting SNP matrix](https://github.com/pesalerno/Chimanta-genomics/blob/master/Stef-NEW-c.stru) used in downstream analyses had a total missingness of 0.883727 and retained 8734 SNPs and 46 individuals.
+In *Stefania*, the [resulting SNP matrix](https://github.com/pesalerno/Chimanta-genomics/blob/master/Stefania.stru) used in downstream analyses had a total missingness of 0.883727 and retained 8734 SNPs and 46 individuals.

-	>Correct matrices!!! (they have excluded individuals still in there)

-###
-###

 >Obtaining population stats using the program **populations** with a whitelist of loci and individuals that passed filters